Private Breast Ultrasound London

-What are the benefits vs. risks of breast ultrasound scan?
+What are the benefits and risks of the breast ultrasound scan?

-- Ultrasound imaging can help detect lesions in women with dense breasts.
+- Can help detect lesions in women with dense breasts.

 - Using ultrasound, sonographers are able to determine that many areas of clinical concern are due to normal tissue (such as fat lobules) or benign cysts.
 For most women 30 years of age and older, a mammogram will be used together with ultrasound.
 For women under age 30, ultrasound alone is often sufficient to determine whether an area of concern needs a biopsy or not.

 - For a standard diagnostic breast ultrasound, there are no known harmful effects on humans.

 - Interpretation of a breast ultrasound examination may lead to additional procedures such as follow-up ultrasound and/or aspiration or biopsy.
 Many of the areas thought to be of concern turn out to be non-cancerous.

 - Ultrasound is one of the tools used in breast imaging, but it does not replace annual mammography.

 - Many cancers are not visible on ultrasound.

 - Many calcifications seen on mammography cannot be seen on ultrasound.

 - Some early breast cancers only show up as calcifications on mammography.